bryanhughes/proto-crudl/README.md

     rebar3 eunit

-You can run the eunit tests again after your generate the example code to then test the generated code `user_db` against the `user` table to make sure everything works.

 ## Testing the Generated Code
-Please note that there are two eunit tests which will test the generated code.
-They are located in `example/apps/test/example_test.erl` and do full CRUDL test.
+The example code also contains some tests that tests the results of the generated code.
+To run these tests They are located in `example/apps/test/example_test.erl` and do full CRUDL test.

+    cd example
+    rebar3 eunit

+Please refer to these test to better understand how to use the generated code.

 Using proto_crudl
 ---
-Include this as a dependency in your `rebar.config`.
-I would recommend that you copy the script `generate_code.sh` to your project and modify accordingly.
-You will need to run this the first time, and any other time you alter your database schema.
+Currently, I have not had time to write a github pull script for the `escript` executable
+artifact: `_build/default/bin/proto_crudl`.
+At this time I manually copy the file to my project.
+So not build friendly just yet.

 # proto_crudl.config
 You will want to look at [example/config/proto_crudl.config](example/config/proto_crudl.config) as a guide